apollo

 Severe

-How does the drug interact with Ibronza 140Mg Capsule 30'S:
+How does the drug interact with Ibronza 140Mg Capsule:

 How to manage the interaction:

-Although taking Ibronza 140Mg Capsule 30'S and Mitotane together can result in an interaction, it can be taken if a doctor has prescribed it.
-Do not discontinue any medications without a doctor's advice.
+Taking Ibronza 140Mg Capsule with Anistreplase together can result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
+Do not stop using any medications without a doctor's advice.

 Severe

-How does the drug interact with Ibronza 140Mg Capsule 30'S:
+How does the drug interact with Ibronza 140Mg Capsule:

 How to manage the interaction: